salesforcecli/plugin-community/messages/template.list.md

 # summary

-retrieves the list of templates available in your org
+Retrieve the list of templates available in your org.

 # description

-See 'Which Experience Cloud Template Should I Use?' in Salesforce Help for more information about the different template types available for Experience Cloud.
+See 'Which Experience Cloud Template Should I Use?' (https://help.salesforce.com/s/articleView?id=sf.siteforce_commtemp_intro.htm&type=5) in Salesforce Help for more information about the different template types available for Experience Cloud.

 # examples

+- Retrieve the template list from an org with alias my-scratch-org:

-- $ <%= config.bin %> <%= command.id %>
+  <%= config.bin %> <%= command.id %> --target-org my-scratch-org

 # response.styledHeader